Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-r7i2CQaxnWc.md

 # [February 2nd, 2021 Livestream](../2021-02-02.md)
 ## Q&A: Any more teasers?
 https://www.youtube.com/watch?v=r7i2CQaxnWc
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: How many more teasers have you planned?](./yt-xh_OgWsWLGo.md) https://www.youtube.com/watch?v=xh_OgWsWLGo

 ### Topics
 * [Satisfactory Updates > Pending > Satisfactory Update 4](../topics/satisfactory-updates/pending/satisfactory-update-4.md)